 Diagnosis of finger fracture begins with your doctor taking your medical history and doing a physical examination.
 X-rays of the finger will usually indicate whether your finger is fractured.

-perform surgery.
+If your fracture is unstable or displaced, your doctor may need to perform surgery.
 Surgery stabilizes the fracture when you have:

 - multiple fractures